KARKAVELRAJA/STREAMLIT-BASED-WEB-APP-FOR-GENERATING-FANCY-RESTAURANT-NAME-AND-ITS-MENU-ITEMS-USING-LANGCHAIN/README.md

 ## GENERATING FANCY RESTAURANT NAME AND IT'S MENU ITEMS USING LANGCHAIN AND DESIGNING STREAMLIT-BASED WEB APPLICATION FOR THE GENERATED RESTAURANT NAME AND IT'S MENU ITEMS

-### WORKFLOW OF STREAMLIT BASED WEB APP FOR GENERATING FANCY RESTAURANT NAME AND ITS MENU ITEMS USING LANGCHAIN
+### WORKFLOW OF STREAMLIT BASED WEB APP FOR GENERATING FANCY RESTAURANT NAME AND IT'S MENU ITEMS USING LANGCHAIN

 - Installing Necessary Libraries
 - Importing Necessary Modules